amackera/sicp/readme.md

 2. Install [Racket](https://download.racket-lang.org) `brew install racket`
 3. Install [`racket-mode`](https://www.racket-mode.com/) for Emacs via MELPA
 4. Open the exercise file you want to run, and type `C-c C-c` to eval the exercise in a Racket REPL

+## Why did you do this?

+I have read `sicp` a number of times (once from cover-to-cover, and countless times in a more ad-hoc fashion), yet I feel like I've never truly internalized the lessons from this excellent book.
+I've never tried to complete the exercises beyond some basic thinking and theory-coding.
+The exercises are published in the book for a reason, and eventually I realized I was missing out on most of the value by skipping over them.

+## Completeness

+I'm still working my way through the book systematically, so this repository is a work in progress.
+Don't judge me for not finishing in a timely manner.
+I'm doing this in my spare time, in between starting companies and being a full-time engineer and entrepreneur.